Krispy Kreme Logo

 Krispy Kreme LogoKrispy Kreme Logo PNG

-The visual identity of the cafeteria chain looks like an open menu folder.
+The cafeteria chain’s visual identity looks like an open menu folder.
 Therefore, the Krispy Kreme logo clearly says to order branded donuts with the same name.
-The writing is neat and done in a handwritten style.
+The writing is neat and handwritten.
 The emblem testifies to the company’s confidence, customer care, and the right marketing move.

 Krispy Kreme: Brand overview

 Krispy Kreme is an American chain of coffee shops and a confectionery company engaged in the manufacture of sweet pastries, particularly several types of donuts.
 In addition, she sells drinks: non-alcoholic, iced, frozen (soft drinks), and hot.
-The time of its appearance is 1937.
-Founder – Vernon Rudolph.
+Its appearance was in 1937, and the founder was Vernon Rudolph.
 The author of the recipe is chef Joseph LeBeouf from New Orleans.
 The head office is located in Charlotte, North Carolina.
 The number of network power points is 1,400.

 Meaning and History